Can You Use Coffee Maker To Boil Water? Is It Safe?

 However, it would be best to exercise extra caution since the dropping coffee grounds are barely over the water chamber.
 The water warms up fast and threatens to boil over.

-Now, we have the answer to the question: can you use coffee maker to boil water?
+Now, we have the answer to the question: can you use a coffee maker to boil water?
 The machine only brings the temperature somewhere between 180°F and 205°F.

 At this temperature, a coffee maker cannot kill all bacteria.
 Water can be left in your coffee maker overnight, but it should not be left for more than 12 hours.